 Please visit the Performance Evaluation page for more information, including the requirements for the audio and transcript files and access to the PCC Markers.

 All candidates for the PCC credential, regardless of application path, are required to pass a computer-based written exam administered by ICF Credentials and Standards, unless previously passed with ACC Credential.

-The Coach Knowledge Assessment (CKA) is a tool that can be used to measure a coach’s understanding of the knowledge and skills important in the practice of coaching.
-The CKA tests coaches on their understanding of the body of knowledge that includes the ICF definition of coaching, ICF Core Competencies and ICF Code of Ethics.
+The ICF Credentialing Exam is a tool designed to measure a coach’s knowledge of and ability to apply the ICF definition of coaching, ICF Core Competencies and ICF Code of Ethics.

 Please visit the exam information page to learn more about the exam process, access links to the ICF Core Competencies and Ethics pages, view sample questions and review other resources and information.

 For a visual representation of application paths and the required documentation to be included in each, please visit the Application Path Comparison page.

 ICF Credentials and Standards will only accept documentation that has been included with your online application.
 Do not send documentation by mail or email.

 To create your application, please complete the ICF Credential Path Survey.